telerik/kendo-themes/packages/bootstrap/docs/index.md

 The following example previews Kendo UI components which are styled with the Bootstrap theme.
 {% endplatform_content %}
 {% platform_content react %}
-You can apply the Bootstrap theme to all Kendo UI for React examples, which demonstrate the behavior of a component, by selecting the theme from the theme-chooser at the top-right corner of the current page.
+You can apply the Bootstrap theme to all Kendo UI for React examples, which demonstrate the behavior of a component, by selecting the theme from the theme-chooser at the top-right corner of the page.
 {% endplatform_content %}

 {% platform_content angular %}